rsalmond/TIL/thatscool.md

 [inscribed.app](https://github.com/chunrapeepat/inscribed) combines excalidraw with a slideshow / presentation workflow and looks great!

+A couple years ago some phycists at MIT worked with visual animators to produce an "as accurate as it can be" visualization of a proton and created [a short documentary](https://youtu.be/e2FrALuacZ4) which shows the evolution of the project.

 ## March 2025

 [Gokrazy](https://gokrazy.org/) is not _quite_ a Go microkernel, but it rhymes.
 Build your Go program into a bootable image, trim much fat.